tenstorrent/tt-buda-demos/first_5_steps/1_install_tt_buda.md

 ## Installation Instructions

-PyBUDA can be installed using two methods: Docker or Python virtualenv.
+PyBuda can be installed using two methods: Docker or Python virtualenv.

-If you would like to run PyBUDA in a Docker container, then follow the instructions for [PCI Driver Installation](#pci-driver-installation) and [Device Firmware Update](#device-firmware-update) and followed by [Docker Container Installation](#docker-container-installation).
+If you would like to run PyBuda in a Docker container, then follow the instructions for [PCI Driver Installation](#pci-driver-installation) and [Device Firmware Update](#device-firmware-update) and followed by [Docker Container Installation](#docker-container-installation).

-If you would like to run PyBUDA in a Python virtualenv, then follow the instructions for the [Setup HugePages](#setup-hugepages), [PCI Driver Installation](#pci-driver-installation), [Device Firmware Update](#device-firmware-update), and [Backend Compiler Dependencies](#backend-compiler-dependencies), followed by the [Tenstorrent Software Package](#tenstorrent-software-package).
+If you would like to run PyBuda in a Python virtualenv, then follow the instructions for the [Setup HugePages](#setup-hugepages), [PCI Driver Installation](#pci-driver-installation), [Device Firmware Update](#device-firmware-update), and [Backend Compiler Dependencies](#backend-compiler-dependencies), followed by the [Tenstorrent Software Package](#tenstorrent-software-package).

 ### Setup HugePages